What types of compensation can my back injury claim include?

 Back injuries can lead to a whole range of symptoms, ranging from increasing pain and discomfort for the individual, right through to slipped discs, sprains, strains and in some serious cases paralysis.
 Back injuries often require a great deal of rehabilitation and this process can be both lengthy and expensive.

-Who could I make a claim against?
+Who could I make a claim against for compensation for back injuries?

 When it comes to making a personal injury claim, you can claim against anyone who you feel has been negligent towards you.
 In the case of a bicycle accident this may be any road user who has been careless and caused an accident with your bicycle.
 This could also be a private property owner or the council if the land which you were cycling on was poorly maintained and you were left with injuries as a result.